mix33/frontEndProjects/README.md

-# javascriptStudy
+# frontEnd study
-Javascript scripts and algorithms study from FCC & Codeacademy
+projects and algorithms study from FCC & Codeacademy